About me

 Further information

-For some people, the prospect of seeking counselling can seem somewhat daunting, and for others it feels like the most natural thing in world.
+For some people, the prospect of seeking therapy can seem somewhat daunting, and for others it feels like the most natural thing in world.
 Therefore please do not hesitate to contact me at any time to ask any questions that you might have, to discuss your situation/circumstances, or to enquire more about about therapy and/or the way I work.

 I always try to respond to any messages / emails received on the same day, and I can often see clients within 48 hours for an initial session.